dtcenter/MET/met/docs/Users_Guide/appendixA.rst

    masking logic... and then pass the output mask file to Grid- Stat in its configuration file.

+**Q. Grid_Stat -  How do I set Neighborhood Methods Boundaries?**

+A.  When computing fractions skill score, MET uses the "vld_thresh"
+    setting in the configuration file to decide how to handle data along the edge of the domain.
+Let us say it is computing a fractional coverage field using a 5x5 neighborhood and it is at the edge of the domain.
+15 points contain valid data and 10 points are outside the domain.
+Grid-Stat computes the valid data ratio as 15/25 = 0.6.
+Then it applies the valid data threshold.
+Suppose vld_thresh = 0.5 ... since 0.6 > 0.5 MET will compute a fractional coverage value for that point using the 15 valid data points.
+Next suppose vld_thresh = 1.0 ... since 0.6 is less than 1.0, MET will just skip that point by setting it to bad data.

+    Setting vld_thresh = 1.0 will ensure that FSS will only be computed at points where all NxN values contain valid data.
+Setting it to 0.5 only requires half of them.

+    Using grid_stat to evaluate precipitation, whose minimum value should be 0.
+If the thresholding the data greater-than-or-equal-to 0 (>= 0), that will always evaluate to true for precipitation.
+    Consider using strictly greater-than 0 (>0) instead.

 **Q. Why was the MET written largely in C++ instead of FORTRAN?**

 A. MET relies upon the object-oriented aspects of C++, particularly in